Civil Service (United Kingdom): Civil Service Steering Board (CSSB)

 The CSSB was established in 2007 and meets monthly.
 Its role is to enhance the performance and reputation of the Civil Service by focusing on specific areas delegated to it by PSMG.
-The CSSB is chaired by the Head of the Home Civil Service.
+The CSSB is chaired by the Head of the Civil Service.

 Civil Service Commissioners

 The Civil Service Commissioners are not civil servants and are independent of Ministers, they are appointed directly by the Crown under Royal Prerogative and they report annually to the King.

 Their main role is regarding the recruitment of civil servants.
 They have the responsibility to ensure that all civil servants are recruited on the "principle of selection on merit on the basis of fair and open competition."
 They maintain a recruitment code on the interpretation and application of that principle, and approve any exceptions to it.
 They audit recruitment policies and practices within the Civil Service and approve all appointments to the most senior levels of the Civil Service.

 The Commissioners also hear and determine appeals in cases of concern about propriety and conscience raised by civil servants under the Civil Service Code which cannot be resolved through internal procedures.

 Northern Ireland has a separate Commission called the Civil Service Commissioners for Northern Ireland which has the same role.